Ascension Island: Astronomical observation

 Beginning in July 1877, the astronomer Sir David Gill and his wife Isobel spent six months on Ascension Island.
 This was to take advantage of the near approach of Mars occurring that year.
-Based on Johannes Kepler's laws of planetary motion, Gill conceived that in pioneering the use of a heliometer he would be able to accurately measure the position of Mars while in opposition on his own, rather than in combination with many observers simultaneously recording the position of the planet as had been the technique during the time.
+Based on Johannes Kepler's laws of planetary motion, Gill conceived that in pioneering the use of a heliometer, he would be able to accurately measure the position of Mars while in opposition on his own, rather than in combination with many observers simultaneously recording the position of the planet as had been the technique during the time.
 This is because a heliometer is a telescope that uses a split image to measure the angular separation of celestial bodies.
-In observing this from near the equator a greater observable distance would be visible, hence a temporary observatory being decided upon for Ascension.
+In observing this from near the equator, a greater observable distance would be visible, hence a temporary observatory being decided upon for Ascension.

-Although originally based in Georgetown, the pair found the evenings to be too cloudy to make observations of the night sky due to Georgetown being located downwind of orographic cloud emanating from Green Mountain.
+Although originally based in Georgetown, David and Isobel found the evenings to be too cloudy to make observations of the night sky due to Georgetown being located downwind of orographic clouds that formed nightly over Green Mountain.
 Isobel quickly endeavoured to find an area less affected by the evening cloud and trekked several miles over lava fields to find a new location.
-Having found an area on the south west of the island seemingly less affected, they then had to determine how to move 20 tons of delicate observational equipment to the new location.
-Fortunately a small clear beach was located nearby which was used for landing the equipment by sea.
+Having found an area on the southwest of the island seemingly less affected, they then had to determine how to move 20 tons of delicate observational equipment to the new location.
+Fortunately, a small, clear beach was located nearby which was used for landing the equipment by sea.
 This was later named Mars Bay, a name which it carries to this day and which has since been designated a Nature Reserve.
-The couple then spent several months camped out at the bay making their observations, assisted by a krooman and a marine.
+The couple then spent several months camped out at the bay making their observations, assisted by a Kru sailor (at that time called a krooman) and a marine.